Blindsight: Describing blindsight

 Patients with blindsight have damage to the system that produces visual perception (the visual cortex of the brain and some of the nerve fibers that bring information to it from the eyes) rather than to the underlying brain system controlling eye movements.
 The phenomenon was originally thought to show how, after the more complex perception system is damaged, people can use the underlying control system to guide hand movements towards an object even though they cannot see what they are reaching for.
 Hence, visual information can control behavior without producing a conscious sensation.
-This ability of those with blindsight to act as if able to see objects that they are unconscious of suggested that consciousness is not a general property of all parts of the brain, but is produced by specialised parts of it.
+This ability of those with blindsight to act as if able to see objects that they are unconscious of suggested that consciousness is not a general property of all parts of the brain, but is produced by specialized parts of it.

 Blindsight patients show awareness of single visual features, such as edges and motion, but cannot gain a holistic visual percept.
 This suggests that perceptual awareness is modular and that—in sighted individuals—there is a "binding process that unifies all information into a whole percept", which is interrupted in patients with such conditions as blindsight and visual agnosia.
 Therefore, object identification and object recognition are thought to be separate processes and occur in different areas of the brain, working independently from one another.
 The modular theory of object perception and integration would account for the "hidden perception" experienced in blindsight patients.
 Research has shown that visual stimuli with the single visual features of sharp borders, sharp onset/offset times, motion and low spatial frequency contribute to, but are not strictly necessary for, an object's salience in blindsight.